David Wilson (criminologist)

 David Wilson (born 23 April 1957) is a Scottish emeritus professor of criminology at Birmingham City University.
-A former prison governor, he is well known as a criminologist specialising in serial killers through his work with various British police forces, academic publications, books and media appearances.
+A former prison governor, he is well known as a criminologist specialising in murder and serial killers through his work with various British police forces, academic publications, books and media appearances.

 Early life

-Born in Sauchie, Clackmannanshire, Scotland, David Wilson was raised on a dairy farm outside Carluke, South Lanarkshire, Scotland.
+Born in Sauchie, Clackmannanshire, David Wilson was raised on a dairy farm outside Carluke, South Lanarkshire with his three sisters.
 He studied at the University of Glasgow (1975–79), Selwyn College, Cambridge, and at the Cambridge Institute of Criminology, where he gained a PhD in 1983.
 He was awarded the St Andrew's Scholarship of New York, 1979–80. and became a National Teaching Fellow in 2012.
+He wrote about his childhood experiences and a murder that took place in the town of Carluke in 1973 in his book Signs of Murder (2020 - Sphere).

 Career

 Her Majesty's Prison Service

 Recruited directly from Cambridge, he joined Her Majesty's Prison Service as an Assistant Governor at HMP Wormwood Scrubs in 1984.
 It is said by some that at the age of 29 he became the youngest governor in the country.
 In fact he was the Assistant Governor in charge of Finnamore Wood camp, a small annexe to HM YOI Huntercombe.
 He then worked at HMP Grendon where he ran the sex offenders' treatment programme, HMP Woodhill, and HMYOI Finnamore Wood.

 While at HMP Woodhill, Wilson helped design and managed the two units for the 12 most disruptive prisoners in the country.
 This experience brought him into contact with some of the most notorious offenders of the last 30 years, including Charles Bronson and Dennis Nilsen.

 Latterly he was Head of Prison Officer and Operational Training in the Prison Service, on whose behalf he made official visits to Northern Ireland and the United States.
 It was after he returned from a trip to advise on penal reform in Albania on behalf of the Council of Europe, and, noticing how much better the prisons were there, that he resigned from Her Majesty's Prison Service in protest at prison conditions.
-In 2001 he completed a report of the 4,200 Muslim prisoners in British jails and his review concluded there were no examples of extremist recruiting.
+In 2001 he completed a report on the 4,200 Muslim prisoners in British prisons and his review concluded there were no examples of extremist recruiting.

 Wilson has written about these experiences in his memoir, My Life with Murderers.